Introduction to LED grow lights

-Certain light spectrums will trigger some growth characteristics in plants.
-In general, blue light spectrums encourage vegetative and structural growth and red light encourages blooming and flowering.
+Different light spectrums will trigger certain growth characteristics in plants.
+In general, blue light spectrums encourage vegetative and structural growth, while red light encourages blooming and flowering.

 Full spectrum LED grow lights

-Full spectrum LED grow lights provide a broad range of wavelengths which are ideal for all stages of plant growth.
-This makes them the #1 choice for indoor gardening.
+Full spectrum LED grow lights provide a range of wavelengths which are ideal for all stages of plant growth, but tends to keep your plants in the vegetative stage.
+This makes those lights our #1 choice for indoor plants.

 Red / Blue LED lights